-1) Your Name: 2) Your E-mai l: 3) Track (circle one): Child/Adult/Health 4) Year Entere ed Program: 0] OTHER RELEVANT INFORMATION: 5) Are you subject to the Americans with Disabi (that is, do you have a documented disability?) lities Act: The Yes • No 6) Are you a Foreign National: (that is, are you a citizen of a country other than US?) □ Yes • No r the academic school year (i.e., August 2009 to a xes below: August 31, 201 0), please check the appropriate 7) ARE YOU/HAVE YOU BEEN a) A member of a professional or research society (e.g., APA, SBM, APS, ABCT) 7?
-The Yes • No b) An author or co-author of a paper, poster, or wo a professional meeting? (i.e, have you or will you have any presentation - TYes • No If yes, please enter the total number: c) An author or co-author of an article published in professional or scientific journal or in an edited The Yes □ No If yes , please enter the total number: d) Involved in grant-supported research: □ Yes • No e) Involved in teaching (taught a course, a class, or TAed)? □ Yes 🗖 No f) Involved part-time or more in the delivery of professional services (e.g., practicum, internship or clinical research that provides a clinical service):
+1) Your Name: 2) Your E-mail: 3) Track (circle one): Child/Adult/Health 4) Year Entered Program : 0' THER RELEVANT INFORMATION: 5) Are you subject to the Americans with Disabili (that is, do you have a documented disability?) ties Act:  Yes D No 6) Are you a Foreign National: (that is, are you a citizen of a country other than b US?) • No r the academic school year (i.e., August 2009 to A xes below: ugust 31, 2010), please cho eck the appropriate 7) ARE YOU/HAVE YOU BEEN a) A member of a professional or research society (e.g., APA, SBM, APS, ABCT) 7? 🗖 Yes • No b) An author or co-author of a paper, poster, or wor a professional meeting? (i.e, have you or will you have any presentations - • No If yes, please enter the total number: c) An author or co-author of an article published in professional or scientific journal or in an edited l • No If yes, please enter the total number: d) Involved in grant-supported research: The Yes • No e) Involved in teaching (taught a course, a class, or ГАеd)? Ц Yes • No f) Involved part-time or more in the delivery of professional services (e.g., practicum, internship or clinical research that provides a clinical service):